-We also agree that the Federal Circuit's holding in Adapt Pharma Operations Ltd. v.
-Teva Pharmaceuticals USA, Inc., 25 F.4th 1354 (Fed.
-Cir.
-2022), is instructive with respect to Patent Owner's evidence of copying.
-The Court noted that "evidence of copying in the ANDA context is not probative of nonobviousness because a showing of bioequivalence is required for FDA approval."
-Id. at 1374 (quoting Bayer Healthcare Pharms., Inc. v.
+Patent Owner's evidence of copying.
+See Pet.
+58. The Court noted that it has held that "evidence of copying in the ANDA context is not probative of nonobviousness because a showing of bioequivalence is required for FDA approval."
+Adapt Pharma at 1374 (quoting Bayer Healthcare Pharms., Inc. v.
 Watson Pharms., Inc., 713 F.3d 1369, 1377 (Fed.
 Cir.
 2013)).
-Similarly, here, evidence of copying in the biosimilar context is not probative of non-obviousness because the "biological product [must be] highly similar to the reference product."
+Similarly, here, evidence of copying in the biosimilar context is not probative of nonobviousness because the "biological product [must be] highly similar to the reference product."
 See 42 U.S.C. § 262(k)(2)(A).
-That there may be "hundreds of other biologic products" that Petitioner could have developed, as Patent Owner asserts, does not outweigh the strong evidence of obviousness.
-Prelim.
-Resp.
-68.
+That there may be "hundreds of other biologic products" that Petitioner could have developed, as Patent Owner asserts, does not outweigh the strong evidence of obviousness regarding the sequence, composition, and use of eculizumab.

-In light of the foregoing, we are not persuaded that Patent Owner's objective indicia evidence is sufficiently probative of non-obviousness at this stage of the proceeding.
+In light of the foregoing, we are not persuaded that Patent Owner's objective indicia evidence is sufficiently probative of nonobviousness at this stage of the proceeding.
 See Ormco, 463 F.3d at 1313 (finding patentee's evidence did not show commercial success where allegedly novel features were taught by the prior art); see also Novartis AG v.
 Torrent Pharms.
 Ltd., 853 F.3d 1316, 1331 (Fed.
 Cir.
-2017) (finding objective indicia evidence not probative of non-obviousness where prior art suggested the allegedly successful feature of the claimed invention).
+2017) (finding objective indicia evidence not probative of nonobviousness where prior art suggested the allegedly successful feature of the claimed invention).
 We recognize, however, that consideration of objective indicia of nonobviousness is highly fact dependent.
-We note that our determination here is preliminary, and we will re-evaluate the evidence on a full trial record in our Final Written Decision, if necessary.
+We note that our determination here is preliminary, and we will re-evaluate the evidence on a full trial record in our Final Written Decision.